 TN Downtowns is a program under the umbrella of TN Main Street.
 As revitalization surges through small downtowns, this program has become more popular.
 Towns apply for the program with a committee of volunteers, and if chosen, are awarded a \$15,000 grant to jump start the revitalization.
 The first year of the grant award is primarily education for the committee allowing them to attend numerous seminars.
 Representatives from the program (both local and national) visit the town and work with committees to create a plan for the grant money and build a vision for the community.
 In the second year, the grant money is awarded.
-Allowable projects include signage, streetscapes, facades, awnings, landscape, lighting, windows, doors, way-finding signs, benches, crosswalks, and other projects that improve the look and feel of a downtown area.
+Allowable projects include signage, streetscapes, facades, awnings, landscape, lighting, windows, doors, way-finding signs, benches, crosswalks and other projects that improve the look and feel of a downtown area.
 UCDD has also collaborated with TTU, coordinating interns from the College of Human Ecology to work with downtowns on design and merchandising.
 This program opens doors for other grant awards for downtown revitalization.

-Housing and Family Services
+Housing And Family Services

-CUMBERLAND REGIONAL DEVELOPMENT CORPORATION / HOUSING
+CUMBERLAND REGIONAL DEVELOPMENT CORPORATION (CRDC)/ HOUSING

-CRDC works with HUD, THDA, Federal Home Loan Bank and USDA Rural Development to create affordable housing.
+CRDC works with U.S. Department of Housing and Urban Development, Tennessee Housing Development Agency, Federal Home Loan Bank, Tennessee Department of Economic and Community Development and U.S. Department of Agriculture Rural Development to create affordable housing.
 The HUD 202 housing units are for senior citizens 62 years of age or older and are funded by HUD through the Section 202 program.
 The HUD 811 housing units are for individuals with verifiable disabilities and are funded by HUD through Section 811 program.
+Neighborhood Stabilization Program (NSP), Macon County Rentals and Estes Duplex units are available for low income housing.
 Farm Labor housing units are for individuals who are employed in the agricultural sector.
-We currently have complexes in the following Tennessee counties: Anderson, Cannon, DeKalb, Fentress, Macon, Monroe, Morgan, Pickett, Putnam, Smith, Warren and Wilson.
+We currently have complexes in the following Tennessee counties: Anderson, Cannon, DeKalb, Fentress, Macon, Monroe, Morgan, Pickett, Putnam, Smith, Warren, White and Wilson.